 Boron deficiencies are very rare and are often accompanied by a calcium deficiency.
 They occur most often when plants are under watered.

 Potassium and phosphorus nutrition is enhanced by boron.
-Because of boron’s significant role in maintaining proper functioning and strength of plant cell walls, boron has a positive impact on root uptake of potassium and phosphorus, two vital macronutrients for our plants.
+Boron plays a significant role in maintaining proper functioning and strength of plant cell walls.
+It also has a positive impact on root uptake of potassium and phosphorus, two vital macro-nutrients for our plants.

 Identifying Boron Deficiency In Plants

 Boron deficiency will still allow the plant to grow to a reasonable size, but in a weaker state.
 You will experience death at growing points, and flowers and buds will fail to develop.